South Korean football league system: Domestic cups

-All K League, K3 League and K4 League sides qualify for the Korea Cup tournament.
-The top eleven sides from the K5 League gained qualification to the 2020 season's FA Cup tournament.
-The Korean League Cup competition was open to K League teams only, whilst sides from the National League could compete in the National League Championship, but both were abolished.
+K League, K3 League, K4 League, and some K5 League clubs qualify for the Korea Cup.

+The Korean League Cup was open to K League teams only, whilst National League teams could compete in the National League Championship.
+They were abolished in 2012 and 2020, respectively.

+The K League Super Cup is contested between the K League 1 champions and the Korea Cup champions.